Monte Carlo inference for semiparametric Bayesian regression: Empirical results

 We highlight the ability of the \texttt{sblm} and \texttt{sblm(prior)} to infer the various transformations on $\Y = [0,1]$, $\Y = \mathbb{R}^+$, and $\Y = \mathbb{R}$.
 Figure~\ref{fig:sims-trans} presents 95\% pointwise credible intervals for $g$ under these models and \texttt{blm(box-cox)} for a single simulated dataset from each design.
 The transformations are rescaled such that the posterior means and the true transformations are centered at zero with unit scale, and thus are comparable.
 Most notably, \texttt{sblm} and \texttt{sblm(prior)} are virtually indistinguishable and successfully concentrate around each true transformation as $n$ grows.
 By comparison, \texttt{blm(box-cox)} is insufficiently flexible and substantially underestimates the uncertainty about $g$.
+Additional results for $n\in\{500, 2000\}$ are in the supplementary material.

 Remarkably, using the prior distribution for $\hat p(\theta \mid \D_n)$ in \eqref{Fzx} and Algorithm~\ref{alg:Fz} (\texttt{sblm(prior)}) performs nearly identically to the data-driven Laplace approximation (\texttt{sblm}) for prediction of $y^{test}$, selection of coefficients $\theta_j \ne 0$, and estimation of the transformation $g$.
 This suggests that our approach, including the approximation strategy from Section~\ref{sec-approx}, is robust to the choice of $\hat p(\theta \mid \D_n)$.
 Clearly, the ability to substitute $p(\theta)$ is highly beneficial, as it is always available and requires no additional computations or tuning.